yabbah/MassCTRL/Readme.md

 MassCTRL can also be used as en execution server and centralize all automatic timebased jobs from one crontab instead of setting cronjobs locally on servers.

-MassCTRL uses so called group files and recepie files.
+MassCTRL uses so called group files and recipe files.
 A recipe can contain one or many ingredients to process during execution.
 The execution is targeted on a group file containing the clients or servers.

 Execution of MassCTRL requires two inputs, group and recipe.
 Example:
 ~~~